Henry G. Bailly: Biography

-Bailly was born in Minnesota and his father was Alexis Bailly.
-He lived in Hastings, Minnesota with his wife and family and was a merchant; Bailly served as the postmaster of Hastings in 1854 and 1855..
+Bailly served as the postmaster of Hastings in 1854 and 1855.
 Bailly served in the Minnesota Territorial Council in 1856 and 1857 and was a Democrat.
 He then served in the Minnesota Democratic Constitutional Convention in 1857 and in the Minnesota Senate in 1857 and 1858.

-Bailly served in the Union Army during the American Civil War and was killed in the Battle of Nashville in 1865.
+Bailly served in the 5th Regiment, Minnesota Infantry of the Union Army during the American Civil War and was killed in the Battle of Nashville in 1865.
+His body was brought back to Minnesota, and his grave was rededicated in 2015 through the efforts of the Minnesota Civil War Commemoration Task Force.